Azure/azure-iot-sdk-csharp/provisioning/device/samples/solutions/BestPracticeSampleX509/readme.md

 - Provision devices securely at scale.
 - Group devices by production line.
 - Collect data from devices.
-- Manage and monitor devices remotely (e.g., controlling the temperature of a thermostat).

 ## Recommended Solution